sensu/sensu-docs/content/sensu-go/5.5/api/tessen.md

 ### `/tessen` (PUT) {#tessen-put}

+The `/tessen` API endpoint provides HTTP PUT access to opt in to or opt out of Tessen.
+Tessen is enabled by default on Sensu backends and required for [licensed][4] Sensu instances.

 #### EXAMPLE {#tessen-put-example}

 In the following example, an HTTP PUT request is submitted to the `/tessen` API to update Tessen configuration using the `opt_out` attribute.